 The COPD Foundation has developed a unique self-management support tool, the COPD Pocket Consultant Guide (PCG) mobile app, to address the limited support and awareness that many people with COPD experience, particularly those in rural locations.
 The PCG app includes both patient/caregiver and health care professional tracks.
 The tool is available for free download from either the Apple AppStore or Google Play.
 Awareness of the tool is limited among rural clinicians and individuals living with COPD with little focus on the opportunity to use it to support and guide patient self-care or self-management.

-This project will obtain both impacted individual and HCP feedback on what is needed in the rural primary care space to help people better self-manage their COPD and to improve communication between HCPs and those with COPD.
-The project team will use that feedback in creating the CIRCLES Toolkit, which will include:
+To date, the project team has obtained feedback through surveys and focus groups on what is needed in the rural primary care space to help people better self-manage their COPD and to improve communication between HCPs and those with COPD.
+The project team is using that feedback in creating the CIRCLES toolkit, which will include:

 - An interactive game board that patients will use to walk them through the toolkit videos and the app, containing steps toward increased self-management.

 - Videos for both HCPs and patients.
 The team has created separate introductory videos for each group and then four videos explaining the following topics:

 - "For my next visit" tool